The Morality of Self-Defense and Military Action: The Judeo-Christian Tradition. (Praeger, 2017).

 Trust the People: The Case Against Gun Control.
 Cato Institute Policy Analysis no. 109.
 July 1988.
 Reprinted in 3 Journal on Firearms and Public Policy 77 (1990).
 German translation (Deutsche Übersetzung): Vertraue der Bevölkerung: Die Causa gegen Waffenverbote.

-Guns: Interdisciplinary Approaches to Politics, Policy, and Practice (Routledge: Jennifer Carlson, Kristin Goss & Harel Shapira eds., forthcoming 2018).
+Gun policy research: personal reflections on public questoins, in Gun Studies: Interdisciplinary Approaches to Politics, Policy, and Practice (Routledge: Jennifer Carlson, Kristin Goss & Harel Shapira eds., 2019).

 The Truth about Gun Control, in Saving The Republic.
 The Fate Of Freedom In The Age Of The Administrative State (Encounter Books: Roger Kimball ed., 2018).